 - 40. This in turn will also curb the practice of shuffling of popular programmes by the broadcaster from its one pay channel to another. - 41.
-Further, the fixing of an upper ceiling limit would not cause any undue prejudice to the revenue of the broadcaster as unlike some of the other countries where pay channels are advertisement-free; there is no bar in

-India for the broadcasters to have two parallel sources of revenue, one from the advertisers and second from the sub-scribers.

-42. Further, it has been witnessed that some of the pay channels remain popular during a certain particular period of the year.
-However, the prices charged for such channels remains the same throughout the year.
+A-la -carte rate of channels should be same as that of the rate in analogue/ Digital platform. - 42.
+Further, the fixing of an upper ceiling limit would not cause any undue prejudice to the revenue of the broadcaster as unlike some of the other countries where pay channels are advertisement-free; there is no bar in India for the broadcasters to have two parallel sources of revenue, one from the advertisers and second subscription collected from the subscribers. - 43.
+Further, it has been witnessed that some of the pay channels remain popular during a certain particular period of the year.
+However, the prices charged for such channels remains the same throughout the year. i.e the Sports Channels having exclusive Cricket telecast rights,